-Regarded as one of Malta’s most beautiful beaches, Blue Flag Ghajn Tuffieha Bay (which translates as Apple’s Eye) is on Malta’s northwest coast, near the pretty village of Manikata.
-Although it’s less accessible than many of Malta’s beaches (you’ll need to scramble down a flight of over 100 steps), a visit is well worth the effort.
+Regarded as one of Malta’s most beautiful beaches, Blue Flag Ghajn Tuffieha Bay (meaning Apple’s Eye) is on the island’s northwest coast, near the pretty village of Manikata.
+Although it’s less accessible than many of Malta’s beaches (you’ll need to scramble down more than 100 steps), a visit is well worth the effort.
 Its glass-clear waters are framed by steep cliffs, and the sand is famous for its rust-red hue.
 There are sun-loungers and umbrellas to rent for a small fee, and a snack bar for when hunger strikes.

 Full disclosure: this is definitely more of a bay than a beach, but it’s too beautiful not to leave out.
-Just a short drive from Malta’s legendary Blue Grotto, this bay is often considered Malta's finest natural swimming pool, and with good reason – head to the bottom of the steps carved into the rock and you’ll find some of the clearest water in Malta.
+Just a short drive from the legendary Blue Grotto, Ghar Lapsi is often considered Malta's finest natural swimming pool, and with good reason – head to the bottom of the steps carved into the rock and you’ll find some of the island's clearest water.

-The lack of space on land (there are only a few slightly rocky places to lay out a sun towel) means it rarely gets crowded, and the other upside is that you can doggy paddle to your heart’s content without a crowd of sun-lounger sprawlers appraising your progress.
+The lack of space on land (there are only a few slightly rocky places to lay out your towel) means it rarely gets crowded and you can doggy paddle to your heart’s content without a crowd of sun-lounger sprawlers appraising your progress.
 Feeling adventurous?
-Bring a snorkel or book a lesson with one of the local dive schools – this is one of Malta’s most popular diving spots.
+Bring a snorkel or book a lesson with one of the local dive schools – this is one of Malta’s most popular scuba spots.

-Famous for its golden sands (or reddish-brown, depending on the time of day), Ramla Beach is one of the best beaches in Gozo, a small island 45 minutes by ferry from Valletta.
-Bring a good book for your sunbathing session before dragging yourself off the sun-lounger to explore.
-The nearby area is dotted with Roman ruins (a Roman villa once stood just a few metres from the beach) and a twisting path leads from the beach’s eastern end to Calypso Cave, which many believe to be the cave referred to in Homer’s Odyssey.
+Famous for its golden sands (or reddish-brown, depending on the time of day), Ramla Beach is one of the best beaches in Gozo, Malta's smaller sister island that's just 45 minutes by ferry from Valletta.
+Bring a good book for your sunbathing session before dragging yourself off your lounger to explore.
+The nearby area is dotted with Roman ruins (a Roman villa once stood just a few metres from the beach) and a twisting path leads from the beach’s eastern end to Tal-Mixta Cave, where the sunset views are spectacular.

-Bright turquoise water and a wide, if slightly short, curve of soft white sand earned this beach its name.
+Bright turquoise water and a wide curve of soft white sand earned this beach its name.
 You’ll find it close to Malta’s northern tip, just a short walk from Cirkewwa, one of the departure points for Gozo.
 Its calm waters make it a hit with families (it’s sheltered by cliffs at either end), and you’ll enjoy great views from the beach – both Comino and Gozo are clearly visible.

-But we promise it’s worth the effort.
-The water is incredibly clear and a backdrop of cliffs protects it from breezes making it a great snorkelling and diving spot.
-Its protected position means this is one of the few places you’re likely to spot nude sunbathers, although a word of warning – Malta is a relatively conservative country, and naked sunbathing is illegal.
+It’s worth the effort.
+The water is incredibly clear and a backdrop of cliffs protects it from breezes, making it a great snorkelling and diving spot.
+Its protected position means this is one of the few places you’re likely to spot nude sunbathers, although a word of warning: Malta is a relatively conservative country, and naked sunbathing is illegal.

 One look at this beach explains how it got its name – it’s a long, wide crescent of beautiful golden sand.
-It’s one of Malta’s most spectacular beaches, with a stunning backdrop of rambling dunes and jagged cliffs, one of which is topped by a seventeenth-century watchtower.
-You’ll find it on Malta’s west coast, just a short walk from Ghajn Tuffieha bay.
+It’s one of Malta’s most spectacular beaches, with a stunning backdrop of rambling dunes and jagged cliffs, one of which is topped by a 17th-century watchtower.
+You’ll find it on Malta’s west coast, just a short walk from Ghajn Tuffieha Bay.

-Golden Bay is one of Malta’s largest beaches, and the facilities are fantastic – there are jet-skis and boats to hire, and lifeguards on duty during peak season.
-You’ll also be just a short walk from some of the best things to do in Malta, including Il-Majjistral Nature & History Park, which is the island’s only national park, and the Parish Church of Our Lady of Victory, famous for its beautiful dome and belfries.
-It’s also the starting point for the annual September Mellieha Village Festa, when The Statue of Our Lady is carried through the streets.
+Golden Bay is one of Malta’s largest beaches, and the facilities are fantastic – there are jet-skis and boats to hire, and lifeguards during peak season.
+You’ll also be just a short walk from some of Malta's best attractions, including Il-Majjistral Nature & History Park, which is the island’s only national park, and the Parish Church of Our Lady of Victory, famous for its beautiful dome and belfries.
+It’s also the starting point for the annual September Mellieha Village Festa, when the Statue of Our Lady of Mellieha is carried through the streets.

-Named after the hilltop village of Mellieha, this large beach is popular with families thanks to shallow clear water and affordable sun-loungers from just a few euros a day.
-It’s also within walking distance of several other beautiful beaches, including Paradise Bay, a sandy beach with great views of Gozo, and Slugs Bay, a secluded beach that is another of the island’s popular diving spots.
+Also known as Ghadira Bay, this large beach is popular with families thanks to shallow clear water and affordable sun-loungers from just a few euros a day.
+It’s also within walking distance of several other beautiful beaches, including Paradise Bay, a sandy beach with great views of Gozo, and Slugs Bay, a secluded beach that's another of the island’s popular diving spots.

-If you want to stay in the area, the village is a great base for holidaymakers who want to experience local life while still having easy access to its best bits.
-It’s just a short walk from the departure point for ferries to Gozo and Comino, and close to the Sanctuary of Our Lady of Mellieħa, famous for its 17th-century oil paintings.
+If you want to stay in the area, Mellieha itself is a great base for holidaymakers who want to experience local life while still having easy access to its best bits.
+It’s just a short walk from the departure point for ferries to Gozo and Comino, and close to the Sanctuary of Our Lady of Mellieha, famous for its 17th-century oil paintings.

-Head to this beautiful beach, in Malta’s far north, for unbeatable views of Comino and Gozo, and crowd-free sunbathing – because it’s some way away from the main tourist drags, it rarely gets crowded, and is a hit more so with locals than tourists.
-Although it’s possible to get here via bus, you’ll ideally need your own transport.
+Head to this beautiful beach, in Malta’s far north, for unbeatable views of Comino and Gozo and crowd-free sunbathing.
+Although it’s possible to ger to Armier via bus, you’ll ideally need your own transport, which means you're more likely to meet locals that other tourists here.
 That said, it’s definitely worth the effort.

-Comprising two beaches (Armier Beach and Little Armier Beach), it’s a superb family-friendly stretch of sand – the water’s not just beautifully calm but fantastically clear, too – and the facilities, although basic, are adequate.
-There are banana boat rides to sign up for, and jet-skis and sun-loungers to rent.
-But if you're visiting Malta on a budget, Little Armier has more space to lay out your own sun towel.
+Comprising two beaches (Armier Beach and Little Armier Beach), it’s a superb family-friendly stretch of sand – the water’s not just beautifully calm but fantastically clear, too – and the facilities, although basic, are adequate, with banana boats, jet-skis and sun-loungers to rent.

-One of Malta’s most popular beaches, St George’s Bay can quickly become crowded during the height of summer, although it’s still worthy of a spot on your radar.
+One of Malta’s most popular beaches, St George’s Bay can quickly become crowded during the height of summer - but it’s still worthy of a spot on your radar.
 You’ll find this Blue Flag beach in the lively Paceville area of St Julian’s, next to a promenade lined with ice cream parlours, bars and seafood restaurants.

 It’s also one of Malta’s most accessible beaches, and is wheelchair friendly, with several ramps leading from the promenade to the sand.
 Overdone the ice cream?
-Once you’ve soaked up the rays, consider a hike to nearby Ta’ Xbiex, a small town with a beautiful harbour.
+Once you’ve soaked up the rays, consider the hour-long walk to nearby Ta’ Xbiex, a small town with a beautiful harbour.

-A pretty beach connected to other nearby stretches of sand by a promenade, Buġibba Beach was a vast expanse of rocky boulders until 2006, when the Ministry of Tourism transformed it into a gorgeous stretch of sun towel-worthy sand.
+A pretty beach connected to other nearby stretches of sand by a promenade, Bugibba Beach was a vast expanse of rocky boulders until 2006, when the tourism ministry transformed it into a gorgeous stretch of sun towel-worthy sand.